NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

          --heights-from-dem-weight 0.1 --heights-from-dem-robust-threshold 10        \
          -o ba_align_ref/run

+It is suggested that the images be map-projected with the cameras both before and after this step, as on some occasions this step may make things worse rather than bettter.
+One may also attempt to vary the value of ``--heights-from-dem-weight``.

 As before, the process may take forever, and if interrupted, perhaps the adjustments saved so far may be good enough.